70,267.

 An Accidental Digital Archaeology

-The Shape of the Time Curve
+The Shape of Time’s Curve

-This is what I find interesting about organizing photos.
+This is what makes photo organization interesting to me.
 On the surface, it’s archiving images, but actually it’s converting fuzzy memories into searchable data.
 Building an index for your own time.

 From Recollection to Query